griffi-gh/lpp/README.md

 wrap your lua code between `|> ... <|`
 returned value gets added to the output
-`nil` is equal to an empty string
-these blocks are usually used to define globals and functions
+use these to define your globals and functions

 #### inline blocks:
 `|>! ... <|` evaluate a single expression